 ‘A Shade of Dusk’ in Ellen Datlow’s Echoes: The Saga Anthology of Ghost Stories (Gallery/Saga Press): And last but not least, my first published ghost story, a tale sprung from the loneliness of an elderly Bengali woman writing through her fears and memories in the darkness of the power cuts (i.e. ‘load sheddings’) that plagued 1990s Calcutta.
 Like all ghost stories, it’s about death–the gendered fear and expectations of bodies and their fragility, the knots that snare extended familial love, the shadows cast by our fear of mortality.

-Just a few things I’ve read and loved this year, for your reading and nominating needs:
+Just a few things I’ve read and loved this year, for your reading and nominating needs (I’ve listed stories only from 2019, but some of the books are older):

 ‘Dayspring’ by Anthony Oliveira